reefab/Projo/README.md

 Wiring is simple:

-* 5V from the router goes to the 5V pad on the board (I added hotglue to secure it after soldering)
+* 5V from the router goes to the 5V pad on the board (I added hot-glue to secure it after soldering)
 * Ground from the router goes to the ground pin on the board
 * RX on the router goes to TX on the board